mriffler/UserManual/docs/source/pages/ProductGuide.rst

 GeoTiff/Jpeg2000:
     The product is delivered in 23 separate files.
-22 GeoTiff/Jpeg2000 files contain the raster bands described in the :ref:`'General' <general>` section, and one JSON file containing
+22 GeoTiff/Jpeg2000 files contain the raster bands described in the :ref:`'Data' <data>` section, and one JSON file containing

 NetCDF:
     The product is delivered in 2 seperate files.
 One NetCDF file containing